Revisiting the Approximate Carath\'eodory Problem via the Frank-Wolfe Algorithm: Computational experiments

 \section{Computational experiments}

 We compare the cardinality bounds of the solutions obtained by FW (Algorithm~\ref{fw}), FCFW (Algorithm~\ref{fcfw}), NEP-FW (Algorithm~\ref{nep}), and the Away-Step Frank-Wolfe algorithm (AFW) \cite{wolfe70} on the approximate Carath\'eodory problem~\eqref{pb:cara} for $p\in\left[2,+\infty\right[$.
 While FW moves only towards vertices, AFW is a variant of FW that allows to move also away from vertices, and converges at a linear rate for smooth strongly convex objectives \cite{lacoste15}.
 Although the objective in~\eqref{pb:cara} is not strongly convex with respect to the $\ell_p$-norm when $p\in\left]2,+\infty\right[$, it is still interesting to investigate its performance.
+We also compared to the Pairwise Frank-Wolfe algorithm \cite{lacoste15} but it performed very similarly to AFW.

 The experiments were run on a laptop under Linux Ubuntu 20.04 with Intel Core i7-10750H.
 The code is available at \href{https://github.com/cyrillewcombettes/approxcara}{\ttfamily https://github.com/cyrillewcombettes/approxcara}.